gridlang/grid/docs/src/functions.md

 }
 ```

-The minimum required syntax with no inputs or outputs is:
+This is the minimum required syntax with no inputs or outputs.

 ```go
 funcname = () -> () {